 You have no idea how many request I got to make it working more like the famous xtree DOS program ;-) Sorry folks, I was not interested in programming a xtree clone, I wanted to implement my own ideas about how a visual shell for UNIX systems should work.
 Also xtree was available for UNIX systems, so no point in cloning it.

-If you bought a COHERENT system in 1993 from MWC you got a free copy of xtree in a bundle.
+If you bought a COHERENT 4.2 OS in 1994 from MWC you got a free copy of xtree in a bundle.
 At MWC we also got it, of course I was curious about it and installed it on my systems to have a look.
 I still have my copy, so I installed it again on a COHERENT VM, here is a screenshot how it looks like:

 Of course xtree was a copyrighted commercial third party product,